Andrewliera/upgraded-octo-robot/README.md

-# Andrew Gonzaga's Cubes Project
+# Cubes Project
+by: Andrew Gonzaga
 ### Cubes Project Done in Python

 --------------------------------------------------------------